abduxakim/InfoStage/README.md

 # InfoStage
 A modern web platform designed to keep users informed about upcoming and trending events — from sports and movies to TV series, concerts, anime, and festivals.
-Browse by category, explore subtopics, and discover what’s happening next — quickly and intuitively.
+Browse by category, explore subtopics, and discover what’s happening next — quickly and intuitively. shahshd